 Library Undergraduate Research Award

-Library Undergraduate Research Awards
+Library Undergraduate Research Awards - Deadline January 23, 2015

-- Theses or multi-term papers or projects.
+- Category 2: Theses or multi-term papers and projects.

 - Individuals must be currently enrolled University of Oregon undergraduates or recent graduates.

 - Eligible single-term projects must have been completed for an upper division (300 - 400 level) UO credit course.

 - Theses and multi-term projects must be completed before they are submitted.

 - Deadline for submission is approximately 6 weeks after the term ends.
 Specific deadlines for each term will be posted in advance.